geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 It still doesn't work.

 ##### **Geohot** [[00:34:16](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2056)]
-Like, because it had a...
+Like, because it had a..

 ##### **Geohot** [[00:34:17](https://www.youtube.com/watch?v=cLnu8McQRlw&t=2057)]
 We have to fix this.